-Inventory management includes managing trade-ins online and requires a reliable valuation source and a mindset of transparency to build consumer trust.
+Inventory management includes managing trade-ins online and requires a reliable valuation source, such as Kelley Blue Book Instant Cash Offer, and a mindset of transparency to build consumer trust.
 Many retailers establish an acceptable trade amount variance for online and in-store deals that must carry over to eCommerce to eliminate costly hassles and consumer frustration.